KeithSloan/GDML/README.md

 ### New Gmsh facility - (12/22) [Gmsh Min Tessellate](https://github.com/KeithSloan/GDML/wiki/Gmsh---Min-Tessellate)

 Uses a recent facility in Gmsh to Tessellate and then **recombine** facets, reducing the complexity of the mesh.
-Trival example is that a cube will be 6 Quad Facets, rather than 12 Triangular Facets.
+Trivial example is that a cube will be 6 Quad Facets, rather than 12 Triangular Facets.

 ### New branch **loops**